illimitableissi/Address_Book/README.md

 # Address_Book

-Address Book made using Angular 1.x and XML Data
+Address Book made using Angular 1.x and XML Data.
+You can view the data in a table format or a business card format

 ## Technologies Used